Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 49 of 365. **Brave and thouthful!**
-- DAY: Tuesday,went to church, i am happy and thriving
+- DAY: Tuesday,went to work,, i am happy and thriving

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!